netx-ulx/P4Visor/readme.md

 ```

-This will generate the merged JSON file and the visual representation of the graphs and store them in the directory specified in `--gen_dir`.
+The execution of this script will generate the merged JSON file and the visual representation of the graphs and store them into the directory specified with `--gen_dir`.
 Additionally, a file named `evalFinal.txt` will be created and stored at the project's root directory, containing useful information regarding the amount of resources used by the parser graph in the merged program.

 # Merge Example

-To illustrate how the merging of multiple programs is achieved, we provide the following example which merges three P4 programs (flowlet.p4, portKnockFirewall.p4, heavy_hitter.p4).
+To illustrate how the merging of multiple programs is achieved, we provide the following example which merges three P4 programs (flowlet.p4, portKnockFirewall.p4, heavy_hitter.p4, which are available under the folder 'tests/testAll/').
-We first create a directory on the project's root, called `example`, wherein we place our three programs.
+We first create a directory on the project's root, called `example`, wherein we copy our three programs.
 Afterwards, to merge the programs, we use the following command in a terminal opened at the level of the project's root directory:

 ```
 python ShadowP4c-bmv2.py --real_source   example/portKnockFirewall.p4